Experiencing economic stress? People from all over the world have to deal with the uncertainty and pressure of financial resources.

 Difficulties In Relationships And Social Interaction

-For most couples, money is often the most common reason for arguments.
-Economic stress can make you more irritable and frustrated with your life.
-When experienced over a long period of time, it can take away your ability to form stable relationships.
-You may also lose interest in sex and showing intimate expressions.
-Money problems can rip even the strongest relationships.
+- A particular financial situation can make you more irritable and frustrated with your life.
+When you can’t manage stress for a long period of time, it can take away your ability to form stable relationships.
+You may also develop avoidance behaviors and lose interest in sex and show intimate expressions.
+Economic stressor can rip even the toughest relationships and cause unhealthy behaviors to develop.

-Worrying about your financial and economic resources can also keep you socially withdrawn.
-You may retreat from your family, friends, and your general social life.
-This can make your stress a lot worse.
+- Worrying about your financial resources can also keep you socially withdrawn.
+You may retreat from your family members, friends, and your general social life.
+Everyday stress can make your mental health issues a lot worse.

 Other Effects Of Economic Stress On Your Health

-Aside from the major effects, you also need to watch out for the other consequences of economic stress on your health.
+Aside from the common symptoms of difficult economic times, you also need to watch out for the other consequences of monetary pressure on your health.
 These may include:

 - Insomnia and disorganized sleeping patterns